We want to be precise

 Typically the vehicle movements are recorded via use of a so-called accident data memory (UDS) with a recording frequency from up to 500 Hz.

+The cameras used by Panasonic deliver videos with up to 240 frames per second in full HD.
 Full HD Videos can be captured with high-speed cameras from the company AOS with up to 1000 pictures per second.
 Cameras from CASIO and GOPRO allow further recording perspectives within the high-speed range.

 Sound level recorder measurements for inside and outside occur with the sound level recorder model SL-322 of the company ATP MESSTECHNIK.